 With the UK under lockdown to prevent the spread of coronavirus, all of us are spending a lot more time at home.
-All those cups of tea, plugged in laptops and streamed TV shows are adding up to a bigger household energy footprint.

-Whether you’re looking to keep your bill to a minimum or lessen your environmental impact, here are some suggestions for a greener life indoors.
+Whether you’re looking to keep your energy bill to a minimum or lessen your environmental impact, here are some suggestions for a greener life indoors.

 The working day

 Tens of thousands of people who wouldn’t normally work from home are now doing so.
 This means that instead of using the office’s heating and electricity, you’re using your own.
 Here’s a few ideas for being more energy efficient.

 OK, so this isn’t a choice.
 But one positive about being at home is the reduction in both carbon emissions and air pollution from the huge drop in car journeys.
 Instead, you could sometimes use your outdoor time for the day to ‘commute’ to or from the home office with a run, walk or cycle.